Toggle menu

 We are prepared

-Children and young people should experience as few moves of placement as possible.
-We will promote stability for children and young people by having tailored support plans in place for our foster carers and offer them a robust and diverse package of training and support.
+Children and young people should experience as few moves as possible.
+We will promote stability for children and young people by ensuring our foster carers have a tailored support plan, which offers them a robust and diverse package of training and support.

 7. Standards